 This is another long shot that is actually put together from a few smaller shots – though only 3 or 4, so they are still quite long shots to begin with.
 I don’t like this film a great deal, but this scene belongs here.

 This astonishing film lasting 96 minutes was filmed in one take – that’s right – the entire film was recorded from beginning to end without stopping.
-This is the first one of ten segments that show the entire movie.

 Props to Mathilda for mentioning this on Top 10 Cinematographic Masterpieces.